Blessings (Calvin Harris song)

-"Blessings" is a song by Scottish DJ and record producer Calvin Harris featuring English singer Clementine Douglas.
+"Blessings" is a song by Scottish musician Calvin Harris featuring English singer Clementine Douglas.
 It was released as a single on 9 May 2025 via Columbia Records and Sony Music UK, and marked the first collaboration between Harris and Douglas who share both songwriting and production credits for the song.
-It was highly praised by music critics, and achieved commercial success, particularly in the United Kingdom, Belgium, Bolivia, Bulgaria, Chile, Colombia, Croatia, Dominican Republic, Estonia, Guatemala, Honduras, Ireland, Kazakhstan, Latvia and Russia where it reached the top ten of their respective national singles charts.
+It was highly praised by music critics, and achieved commercial success, particularly in the United Kingdom, Belgium, Argentina, Bulgaria, Chile, Colombia, Croatia, Dominican Republic, Estonia, Guatemala, Honduras, Ireland, Kazakhstan, Latvia and Russia where it reached the top ten of their respective national singles charts.

 Background and production

 Harris collaborates with British singer Clementine Douglas on the song, with both Harris and Douglas sharing songwriting and production credits.
 Harris was highly appreciative of Douglas' contribution to the song, saying that Douglas "gets the soul across, she gets the sound and she knows exactly what sound is".
 He further added that "she just gets it, and it's something pretty magical".
 The song marks a return to dance music from Harris, after his previous single, 2025's "Smoke the Pain Away" incorporated country music elements throughout, which was deemed a new market for Harris.
 His decision to work with Douglas on the song was considered as a serious commitment of his to working with new talent who were deemed to be rising stars in the music industry.

 The extent of Harris's career has been attributed to shaping the "sonic landscape" of the song, however, it was noted that Douglas's involvement "speaks volumes" about her own creative input.
 During the songwriting and production sessions for the song, both Harris and Douglas shared a number of ideas which were eventually subsumed into the final version.

 Ahead of its release, "Blessings" was quickly dubbed "sound of the summer" by Audio Jacked magazine, who described the song as a "proper ray of sunshine".
 The song received its debut airplay on BBC Radio 1 on Danny Howard's Dance Party.